 Hannah Lowe and Selima Hill on T S Eliot Prize Shortlist

-Selima Hill's twentieth book of poetry Men Who Feed Pigeons and Hannah Lowe's third collection The Kids are on the ten-strong shortlist for the T S Eliot Prize 2021.
-The shortlist was announced by Chair of Judges Glyn Maxwell at the Cheltenham Literature Festival on the evening of 14 October 2021.
+Selima Hill's twentieth book of poetry Men Who Feed Pigeons and Hannah Lowe's third collection The Kids were both shortlisted for the T S Eliot Prize 2021.
+The shortlist was announced by Chair of Judges Glyn Maxwell at the Cheltenham Literature Festival on14 October 2021, and he announced the winner Joelle Taylor was announced at a ceremony in London on 10 January.

 The £25,000 prize is the most valuable in British poetry and has received a record 177 submissions this year.
 The judges are poets Glyn Maxwell, Caroline Bird and Zaffar Kunial.